About

 Cloud Security Management

-Datadog Cloud Security Management detects this vulnerability using the out-of-the-box rule "AMI is not publicly shared".
+Datadog Cloud Security Management detects this vulnerability using the out-of-the-box rule "AMI should not be publicly shared".

 References